Perpertual Coupled Simulated Annealing for Continuous Optimization: Introduction

 Several established algorithms for global optimization require a stochastic distribution to generate new solutions.
 It is usually necessary to control a variable responsible for the dispersion of the distribution.
-In Simulated Annealing (SA), for example, the generation and acceptance temperatures are dispersion variables~\cite{Kirkpatrick83optimizationby}; in Genetic Algorithms, it is a factor in the Blend Crossover~\cite{eshelman1993real} and in the Linear Crossover~\cite{wright1991genetic}; and, in the Swarm Particle, it is the cognitive and social components~\cite{kenny1995particle}.
+In Simulated Annealing (SA)~\citep{Kirkpatrick83optimizationby}, for example, the generation and acceptance temperatures are dispersion variables; in Genetic Algorithms, it is a factor in the Blend Crossover~\citep{eshelman1993real} and in the Linear Crossover~\citep{wright1991genetic}; and, in the Swarm Particle~\citep{kenny1995particle}, it is the cognitive and social components.
 Such variables are hard to tune for several reasons, including: the lack of statistical information; the poorly defined operating range; the need to initialize and schedule them; the dependency on the optimization problem; and the demand for a very expensive tuning process due to its empirical nature.

-The Coupled Simulated Annealing (CSA) algorithm~\cite{samuel2010} is a method for global optimization of continuous variables based on SA.
+The Coupled Simulated Annealing (CSA) algorithm~\citep{samuel2010} is a method for global optimization of continuous variables based on SA.
 It is composed by several distributed SA processes with coupled acceptance probabilities.
 It is mainly characterized by its acceptance probability function and a coupling term, which is a function of the current energies of all SA processes.
-CSA is more robust than the uncoupled case w.r.t initialization parameter.
-Although the acceptance temperature escapes tuning, the choice of the generation temperature still affects the optimization process once it is necessary to define its initial value and its monotonic annealing scheduling.
+CSA is more robust than the uncoupled case with respect to initialization parameter because the acceptance temperature does not require tuning.
+However, the choice of the generation temperature still affects the optimization process, and defining an initial value and a monotonic annealing scheduling is necessary.